nathanwrightUNR/CPE301-Final-Project/README.md

 # CPE301-Final-Project

-This is a program for an Arduino-based greenhouse control system.
+This is a program for an Arduino-based water cooler control system.
 The system monitors temperature, humidity, and water level, and controls a fan and a vent to maintain optimal conditions.

 ## Libraries